This is a general supply list - you do not need everything for any of my classes.

 HERE is a great craft paint that's a bit thicker with nice opacity

-I’ve heard great things about Dick Blick’s brand of acrylics, too
+I like Dick Blick's brand of acrylics, too.

 Have an assortment of shapes and sizes

 Make sure you also have at least one large brush - larger than you would normally select - and one very small brush for fine details

 Brushes can make a big difference in how you make marks - but you don't have to spend a lot to find ones you like.
 If you can, going to a supply store and feel them for yourself - it's the best way to buy new brushes in my opinion.